-Type of Impact Sunderland Growth Area Masterplan SPD Inderland Growth Area Masterplan SPD SPD plus other plans, programmes etc. Short/medium term It is likely that the proposals will contribute significantly to greater local understanding of existing heritage features, and improve on their settings if design is managed correctly.
-The Sunderland Core Strategy principals should help to promote understanding, protection and enhancement of the cities cultural and heritage offering.
-If the Wearmouth- Jarrow UNESCO World Heritage site proposals are successful the Sunderland coast could form a key highlight of the route between St Pauls and St Peters churches.
-As part of the Sunderland Arc regeneration programme a planning framework and SPD is being prepared for the Bonnersfield/St Peters area that incorporates the candidate world heritage site.
-The SPD should seek to promote mixed-use development that is sensitive to and enhances the heritage features.
-It is considered that enhancements to the heritage features can work in tandem with the Masterplan proposals to promote the wider area.
-Long term It is likely that the proposals will contribute significantly to greater local understanding of existing heritage features, and improve on their settings if design is managed correctly.
+Type of Impact Sunderland Growth Area Masterplan SPD SPD plus other plans, programmes etc. Short/medium term It is likely that the proposals will contribute significantly to greater local understanding of existing heritage features, and improve on their settings if design is managed correctly. tribute ding of principals should help to promote understanding, protection and Long term It is likely that the proposals will contribute significantly to greater local understanding of existing heritage features, and improve on their settings if design is managed correctly.
 The Sunderland Core Strategy principals should help to promote understanding, protection and enhancement of the city's cultural and heritage offering.
 Areas likely to be significantly affected It is concluded that whilst there is the potential for the SPD to have an adverse impact upon some existing views and the rural, undeveloped character of the site and there are also some uncertainties relating to the impact upon archaeological features, the proposals made within the Masterplan and the SPD offer opportunity to result in significant positive effects upon the baseline heritage and landscape position; if managed correctly.
 Permanent vs Temporary If implemented successfully the proposals should provide permanent benefits in terms of impact on the cultural appreciation of visitors.
 Secondary The location of the site could enhance interest and use in other heritage features such as the candidate Wearmouth-Jarrow UNESCO World Heritage site.
 Improving the understanding and appreciation of heritage of the wider area and coast.
 A field, may help to improve the sense of place and landscape of this part of Sunderland's coastline.
 In turn this may help to influence the design and use of new and old built environment in the vicinity.
 Furthermore encouraging visitors will have positive benefits for the local economy.